Measurements of the associated production of a W boson and a charm quark in proton-proton collisions at $\sqrt{s} =$ 8 TeV: Fiducial W + c cross section and (W+ + cbar)/(W- + c) cross section ratio

 The factor $\mathcal{C}$ corrects for losses in the selection process of $\Wc$ events produced in the fiducial region at parton level.
 It also subtracts the contributions from events outside the measurement fiducial region and from $\Wc$ events with $\Wtn$, $\PGt\to\Pe + \PX$ or $\PGt\to\PGm + \PX$.
 It is calculated, using the sample of simulated signal events, as the ratio between the event yield of the selected $\Wc$ sample (according to the procedure described in Sections~\ref{sec:Wsel_SL} and~\ref{sec:Wsel_SV} and after \OSSS subtraction) and the number of $\Wc$ events satisfying the phase space definition at parton level.
 The values of the $\mathcal{C}$ factors are also given in Table~\ref{table:Cross_sectionsall}.
-The uncertainty quoted in the table is only statistical.
+The uncertainties quoted in the table include statistical and the associated systematic effects as discussed in Section~\ref{sec:syst_uncert}.
 The different values of $\mathcal{C}$ reflect the different reconstruction and selection efficiencies in the four channels.
+In the SL channel, only about 3\% of the signal charm hadrons generated in the fiducial region of the analysis produce a muon in their decay with enough momentum to reach the muon detector and get reconstructed.
+In the SV channel, only about 6\% of the events with a charm hadron decay remain after SV reconstruction, SV charge assignment and \OSSS subtraction.
+The remaining inefficiency, accounted for in the $\mathcal{C}$ correction factors, is due to selection criteria of the samples.
+According to the simulation, the contribution to the cross section of events with $\mT<55\GeV$ is around 20\%.
+No uncertainty is assigned to the modelling of this extrapolation.
 The integrated luminosity of the data is denoted by $\mathcal{L}$.

-Finally, the inclusive $\Wc$ production cross section computed with Eq.~(\ref{eq:W_c_data}) in the SL and SV channels for the electron and muon decay channels separately is shown in the last column of Table~\ref{table:Cross_sectionsall}.
+Finally, the fiducial $\Wc$ production cross section computed with Eq.~(\ref{eq:W_c_data}) in the SL and SV channels for the electron and muon decay channels separately is shown in the last column of Table~\ref{table:Cross_sectionsall}.
 Statistical and systematic uncertainties are quoted.

 The $\PWpc$ and $\PWmc$ cross sections are also measured independently using Eq.~(\ref{eq:W_c_data}) after splitting the sample according to the charge of the lepton from the {\PW} boson decay, and the cross section ratio is computed.
 The corresponding numbers are summarized in Table~\ref{table:Cross_sectionspm}.
 The overall yield of $\PWmc$ is expected to be slightly larger than that of $\PWpc$ due to the small contribution, at a few percent level, of $\Wc$ production from the Cabibbo-suppressed processes $\dbar\Pg \to \PWpc$ and $\PQd\Pg \to \PWmc$; this contribution is not symmetric because of the presence of down valence quarks in the proton.